 If you plan to color your hair, remember that chemically treated hair is more vulnerable to environmental conditions such as sun, water and humidity.
 Plan your hair coloring three weeks before your trip so your hair has time to regain its natural balance and is more resistance to damage.

-Another thing you can do is ask your stylist for a deep conditioning treatment prior to your vacation.
-This will help to smooth the hair,
+Fortify your hair with a deep conditioning treatment prior to your vacation.
+This will help to smooth the hair, repair damage and make the whole hair structure stronger.

 Depending on your destination climate, you might also need to bring a surface hair conditioner with moisturizing qualities for hot, dry weather or frizz control cream for a humid climate.
 Unlike deep conditioners, these products coat your hair with a protective layer while adding gloss and making your style more manageable.